Tuesday, January 20, 2026

 Regarded as the Satellite Dishes era, this SuperStation WTBS on-air look lasted from May 1981 to July 1984, mainly associated with the start of its unique Turner Time format.

-Not long after, the WTBS national feed began using a sophisticated 3D logo design using cutting-edge CGI technology, with Digital Productions doing the animation, during the Marble era.
+In July 1984, the WTBS national feed started using a sophisticated 3D logo design using cutting-edge computer graphics, with Digital Productions doing the animation.

 Studio Productions (Flip Your Lid Animation) designed an on-air look for both SuperStation TBS and TBS SuperStation until the early-1990's, further enhancing CGI techniques.